 We Buy Houses In Connecticut where you’ve found your dream home.
 There’s just one problem: You haven’t been able to sell your house yet.
 So what do you do?
-In this article, we hope to help you figure out how to move if your property hasn’t sold yet in Connecticut.
+Well, we are local home buyers in Connecticut, and in this article, we hope to help you figure out how to move if your property hasn’t sold yet in Connecticut.

 How to Move if Your House Hasn’t Sold Yet in Connecticut